-When I get paid as an attorney, my worth is based on a number which takes into consideration my level of education, my level of experience and the hours that I work.
-My salary is not based on how many hours I do my own typing, answer my own phone or counsel my staff on issues.
+When I get paid as an attorney, my worth is based on a number that takes into consideration my level of education, my level of experience, and the hours that I work.
+My salary is not based on how many hours I do my own typing, answer my own phone, or counsel my staff on issues.
 In fact, I don’t know of any job that is compensated based on individual job activities.
-Additionally, there are no adjustments for sick days, vacation days and other “perks” that employees receive but mothers do not.
+Additionally, there are no adjustments for sick days, vacation days, and other “perks” that employees receive but mothers do not.
 So, realistically, I think the study falls flat.

 Please don’t misunderstand what I am saying.
 I think that being a mother, whether a stay at home mother or a working mother, is an enormous job.
 I do believe that the contributions of mothers to society are routinely ignored and/or undervalued.
 But attempting to classify the job of being a mom into artful roles doesn’t change that – and I would argue that it makes it worse.
 Why can’t we just say that being a mom, in and of itself is important?
 Why do we feel the need to “boost our image” by comparing ourselves with CEOs?
 Why do we need to attach an hourly rate to our daily activities to give validation to what it is that we do?

 What the authors of that article are really attempting to do (my cynical views aside) is, I hope, craft a discussion about human capital, which was detailed by salary.com last year.
 Human capital can be defined in a number of ways, but I like Gary Becker’s definition best: